andrewda/node-steam-guide/Chapter 3 - User Interaction/Chapter 3.2 - Chatting With Friends/README.md

 # Chatting With Friends

-So we have added friends, now let's talk to them !
+So we have added friends, now let's talk to them!
 The `steam-user` module emits an event `friendMessage` whenever a friend messages us.
-We will use it as follows :
+We will use it as follows:

 ```js
 client.on('friendMessage', (steamid, message) => {